Careers in public relations can be extremely dynamic and creative. PR expert Allie Osmar shares what it is like to work in public relations.

 What does a typical day look like for public relations professionals?

-During my time working for a major PR firm, I put together a Video of A Day in the Life of a PR Professional but that’s not to say that was always typical.
 Now that I’m a partner at Loudpixel, I typically work from home or with a co-working group.
 Any given day could be a mix between executing monitoring and analysis programs using Radian6 and Loudpixel’s own proprietary tools, working with partner agencies to help them develop new research and monitoring programs and working on business development or marketing for Loudpixel.

 What do you like best about your work?